 3. It fits snuggly into your suitcase

 Learning a language with Babbel isn’t just about cramming as much into your brain before you fly (and spending the next two weeks of your holiday struggling to remember everything that you’ve learnt).
-No no no. We will be there for you on holiday too!
+No no no. We’ll be there for you on holiday too!
 Ready and waiting to jump in at a moment’s notice and save you from making mistakes, like the multilingual tinkerbells we are.

 How do we take care of you even when you’re on holiday?
 Firstly, as you work through the Babbel lessons we quietly save your progress and build-up a list of the most important vocabulary and phrases that you’ve learnt.
 We store this in your Review Manager, which can be easily accessed at any time.
 If you’re dying for a pint but have forgotten how to order, just check your Review Manager to jog your memory.

 Secondly, you can download all of our lessons before you fly, which means that you are free to expand on your language skills in the country too!
 You won’t need an internet connection to access the downloaded lessons, so your ability to brush up on a bit of extra Italian sightseeing terminology before tomorrow’s train ride to Florence won’t be hampered by your hotel’s dodgy wi-fi!